Learn Material Health Guides Paint Guide

 GreenGuard certification is useful for finding paints that do not off-gas VOCs excessively.

 To meet the standard GreenGuard level, VOCs must be less than 500 ug/m3.
 To meet the elevated GreenGuard GOLD level, VOCs must be less than 220 ug/m3.
+In regular terms, most people are able to very slightly smell a low VOC paint, and find it difficult to smell a zero VOC paint.

 A GreenGuard certification does not mean the paint is healthy overall (there are harmful chemicals that don’t off-gas as VOCs, like PFAS).
 It also does not mean there are no VOCs off-gassing from the product.